Mathsteacher7/Project1/readme.md

 }
 ```

-### Opening an empty grid
+### Opening an empty cell
-When a player open an empty grid he knows that all the grids around it are not attached with hot cup of tea.
-For that reason when the player click on an empty cell he does not just reveal that grid, but also all the grids around it.
-More about it in the challenges.
+When a player opens an empty cell, all the doors around it are not hiding a hot cup of tea.
+For that reason, when the player clicks on an empty cell, the player does not just reveal that cell, but also all the cells around it.
+See below in the challenges.

 ## Challenges
-The whole board can be divided to nine parts - the grids in the corners, the grids in the rows and columns on the edge (not including the corners) and the rest of the grids.
-Every time I needed a grid to check the grids around it, I needed to take it into consideration.
-If I asked a grid to look on a grid that is not exist, it created a bug.
+The whole board can be divided into nine parts - the cells in the corners, the cells in the rows and columns on the edges (not including the corners) and the rest of the grid.
+I had difficulty when ever clicking on a cell impacted the cells around it, Especially if the cell was at the edge of the grid.
-For both times I used a switch statement to distinguish between the options, for example, when I wanted to open the cells around a white cell:
+I used a switch statement to distinguish between the options, for example, when I wanted to open the cells around a white cell:
 ```js
 switch (true) {
   case (numberOfIndex === 0):